Oskee Wow-Wow: Media

 The music is included in the ″Illini Fantasy″, a medley of Illinois songs and marches arranged for concert band by James Curnow in 1970 as a commission from Director of Bands Harry Begian.

 There have long been two versions of the song.
 Most commonly, it is played "from the hold" at the start of the chorus, when the "O" in "Oskee Wow-Wow" is held out.
 This version is played after first downs and touchdowns in football and leading into time-outs in basketball.
 Coincidentally, the buzzers at nearly every arena are in the same chord as the hold.
 The song was played "from the top" after an extra point was kicked but was replaced in favor of "Fight, Illini."

 For many years, the band started playing the song "from the top" toward the end of the warmup period in basketball.
-When conducted correctly, the "hold" was played just as the buzzer sounds.
+When conducted correctly, the "hold" was played just as the buzzer sounded.

 The song appears to have been written to be played after a touchdown, as it slows down while being played "from the top" before picking back up after the "hold."